 Pastor Sheron P. Green of Church of Abraham, Ordinary, will preach at the 8 a.m.
 Sunday service.
-The Heirs of Promise (young adults) praise team will lead praise and worship.
+The Heirs of Promise (young adult) praise team will lead praise and worship.

 Church of the Living Word

-“Revelation of Jesus Christ” will be the topic for the 7 p.m.
+It was also announced that “Revelation of Jesus Christ,” will be the topic for 7 p.m.
 Wednesday Bible study.

 Pastor Werlie Hendrix of Faith Baptist Church, Bohannon, will preach from the book of Revelation during the 10:45 a.m.
 Sunday service.
-Special music will be by Lil Chambers and Nancy Hudgins.
-Evening Bible studies will begin at 6 o’clock.
+Special music will be presented by Gary Painter and Michael Gregg.
+Bible studies for youth and adults will begin at 6 p.m.